 • Everyone has the right to respect for his private and family life, his home and his correspondence.

 • There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety or the economic well-being of the country, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of the rights and freedoms of others.

 So what does this actually mean?
 Well in a nutshell it means that we have the right to be ourselves, as long as we don’t hurt others or society within this.
 However maybe this needs clarifying.
 The Equality and Human Rights Commission go further to clarify and state the following..

 The concept of private life also covers your right to develop your personal identity and to forge friendships and other relationships.
 This includes a right to participate in essential economic, social, cultural and leisure activities.

 This above statement helps to more clearly address that a private life means living our private life outside the internal and maybe sometimes isolated world just within us.

-Maybe it’s important to highlight that most importantly and powerfully our legal system, is clear, we have the right, as long as we don’t abuse others or the world we live in, to be ourselves, whoever we are and however we choose to be, and to live this life within society freely without being discriminated against.
+Maybe it’s important to highlight that most importantly and powerfully our legal system, is clear, we have the right, as long as we don’t abuse others or the world we live in, to be ourselves.
+Whoever we are and however we choose to be, we have the right to live this life, within society, freely without being discriminated against.
 This important peace of legislation maybe needs to be bought onto the front burner, within society, within homes and families, within schools, within community and the workplace.
 Go for it Article 8!!